breez/breez-sdk-docs/src/guide/about_breez_sdk_greenlight.md

 - [x]  Fiat on-ramps
 - [x]  Open-source

-## How Does the Greenlight Implementation Work?
+## How Does the Native *(Greenlight Implementation)* Work?

-The *Greenlight* implementation allows end-users to send and receive payments using the Breez SDK through several key components:
+The Breez SDK - Native *(Greenlight Implementation)* allows end-users to send and receive payments using the Breez SDK through several key components:

 - **Signer**: The app integrating the Breez SDK runs a validating signer that interacts with the end-user node.